abinesh27123/Lung-Cancer-Detection/README.md

 ## Overview

 This project aims to develop a machine learning model to assist in the early detection of lung cancer.
-Utilizing various algorithms, we analyze medical imaging data to classify images as either cancerous or non-cancerous.
+Utilizing various supervised learning algorithms, we analyze medical imaging data to classify images as either cancerous or non-cancerous.
 Early detection of lung cancer can significantly improve treatment outcomes and patient survival rates.

 ## Table of Contents